 1. Core decompression, where small holes are drilled into the affected bone to enhance blood flow, possibly combined with injections or bone grafts.

 2. Alternatively, Joint replacement surgery may be performed, replacing the damaged joint with an artificial one.
-Hip and knee replacements have a high success rate, alleviating pain and restoring mobility in about 95% of cases.
+Hip Replacementand knee replacements have a high success rate, alleviating pain and restoring mobility in about 95% of cases.

 Prevention